longlongh4/coolqt/en/01-introduction/01-chapter1.md

 A QML document is a piece of QML code that contains at least one import statement and exactly one top-level component.
 In our example, Rectangle is the single top-level component.
 Generally, a QML document corresponds to a file, but it could also be text stored in a string or a URL pointing to QML document stored on a remote server.

 The statement `import QtQuick 2.0` makes all the QML components of Qt Quick 2 (which is introduced by Qt5) available to our QML document.

+Components are the QML equivalents of C++ classes.
+They have properties, methods (member functions), signals and slots.
+The occurrence of Rectangle above is an instance of a Rectangle component: a yellow 360×360 pixel instance of a Rectangle component.
+In the Qt documentation, element is often used as a synonym for component.
+Components with a visual representation like a Rectangle or Text are called items.
+Component names always start with an uppercase letter followed by zero or more letters, digits and underscores.

+An instance of a component is characterized by its properties, which are name-value pairs.
+The Rectangle instance above has three properties width, height and color with the values 360, 360 and yellow, respectively.
+Property names always start with a lowercase letter followed by zero or more letters, digits and underscores.
+Properties are type-safe, however, the line

+	width: "one"

+would be illegal, because the width property expects a number of type real.
+QML supports the following basic types: bool, color, date, font, int, list, point, real, rect, size, string, time, url.

+Several properties can be written in one line separated by semicolon:

+	width: 360; height: 360
+	color: "yellow"

+The order of properties is irrelevant.
+We could rewrite the Rectangle as

+	Rectangle {
+	    color: "yellow"
+	    height: 360
+	    width: 360
+	}

+and the result would be the same.

+Comments are marked in QML in the same way as in C++.
+Comments to the end of the line start with //.
+Multi-line comments start with /\* and end with \*/.

+examples:

+	/*
+		Display a yellow rectangle of 360x360 pixels
+	*/

+	Rectangle {
+	    width: 360   //width of the rectangle
+	    height: 360   // height of the rectangle color : "yellow"    //this rectangle is yellow
+	}

+### Step2

+Let's add some text to this lonely rectangle

+	Rectangle {
+	    width: 360
+	    height: 360
+	    color : "yellow"
+	    Text {
+	        anchors.centerIn: parent
+	        text: "Hello World"
+	    }
+	}

+The Text component is a child of the Rectangle and is located at the center of the Rectangle.
+The  displayed text is "Hello World".

+This simple example shows how to compose basic components into a more complex components.
+The components or strictly speaking the component instances are arranged in a tree.
+In our example, the Rectangle is the root of the tree and Text is the root’s children.
+The children could again have children of their own and so on.

+### Step3

 ## Something Interesting